-Brasov was the core part of the historical Country of Barsei, donated in 1211 by the Hungarian King Andrei the 2nd to the Teutonic Knights who settled the area and established the city of Brasov a few years later.
+Brasov is the core of the historical Country of Barsei, donated in 1211 by the Hungarian King Andrei the 2nd to the Teutonic Knights who settled the area and founded the city of Brasov a few years later.

-First documented in writing in 1235 under the name of Corona, Brasov was also known as Krondstat or Brassso.
-Its strategic location on the commercial route that linked the three Romanian countries and the Balkans to the Baltic States made it a fast-developing economic center, especially after the second part of the 14th century.
-Its commercial importance meant also political leverage, acknowledged through its status of free royal city that empowered the rights of local Saxons.
+First documented in writing, in 1235, under the Latin name of Corona, Brasov was also known as Krondstat in German or Brassso in Hungarian.
+Its strategic location on the commercial route that linked the three Romanian provinces and the Balkans to the Baltic States made it a fast-developing economic center, especially after the second part of the 14th century.
+Its commercial importance meant also political leverage, acknowledged through its status of a free royal city that empowered the rights of local Saxons.

-But, Brasov was not spared the destruction caused by the medieval attacks of the Tatars, the Ottomans or the expansion of regional empires.
-In 1541, Transylvania was proclaimed an autonomous principality under Ottoman control, and more than one century later was conquered by the Habsburg Empire.
-Yet, Brasov continued its development under both empires, and – until the Great Union with Romania from 1918 – the Romanian population of Brasov enjoyed more freedoms than in most parts of Transylvania.
+However, Brasov was not spared the destruction caused by the medieval attacks of the Tatars, the Ottomans or the expansion of regional empires.
+In 1541, Transylvania was proclaimed an autonomous principality under Ottoman control, and more than one century later it was conquered by the Habsburg Empire.
+Yet, Brasov continued its development under both empires, and – until the Great Union with Romania from 1918 – the local Romanian population enjoyed more freedoms than in most parts of Transylvania.

 Powered up by the accelerated industrial development during communism, Brasov became the city of Stalin, a city that, nonetheless, found the courage to revolt against the shortages and absurdity of the regime in 1987.

 Brasov has plenty of attractions to offer and you need at least one full weekend to explore it properly.
 The medieval sites and the old churches are on the list of every visitor, but Brasov has even more options in store.